Swimming pool surface guide

 - Some cheap imported tiles are etching, fading and not lasting as long as good quality tiles

-After reading this information you may feel as though every pool surface available is a disaster just waiting to happen.
-While this is certainly the experience of some pool owners, these issues can often never appear or take many years to appear if the water is well maintained.
-Along with good water maintenance, the professional application of the new surface during the renovation process will play a critical role in surface longevity.
-This is because a substandard application will cause major problems, even if the water is maintained perfectly.
+After reading this information you may feel as though every swimming pool surface available is a disaster just waiting to happen.
+While this is certainly the experience of some pool owners, these issues can often never appear or take years to appear if the water is well maintained.
+Along with good water maintenance, the professional application of the new swimming pool surface during the renovation process will play a critical role in surface longevity.
+Remember, a substandard application will cause major problems, even if the water is maintained perfectly.
 In short, the secret to a long-lasting pool surface is to maintain the water and ensure that the new surface is applied correctly.
-Doing these things will massively increase your chances of having a new pool surface that will look great for a long time and bring joy to your family for many years to come.
+Doing these things will massively increase your chances of having a new pool surface that will look great for a long time and bring joy to your family for many years.

 Should you test your own pool water?

 Testing water regularly is not only good for swimmer health but will also keep your pool surface looking great as well.
 We often say that if everyone maintained their water perfectly then the pool stain removers would be out of business.
-A good quality home test kit may help you maintain the water more regularly if you don’t have time to go to the pool shop frequently.
-Most water test kits do a good job and are surprisingly accurate.
-We prefer the old-style ones with liquid drops as they are generally more accurate than test strips and cheaper per test.
+Also, using a good quality home water test kit may help you maintain the water more regularly because you will not have to go to the pool shop as often.
+Quality water test kits do a good job and are surprisingly accurate.
+In fact, we prefer the old-style ones with liquid drops as they are generally more accurate than test strips and cheaper per test.
 Remember, testing and adjusting the water regularly is the best thing that you can do for your pool.
-However, it is a good idea to go to the pool shop every so often to get a full water test to make sure all other levels in the water are ok.
+However, it is a good idea to go to the pool shop every so often to get a full water test to make sure all other levels in the water are correct.

 Renovating your pool can transform your backyard

 Renovating a pool can make a huge difference to the appearance of your home and garden.
 A quality job can transform an old dated pool into one that looks brand new and is an impressive feature of your backyard.
 However, if you feel a little scared and taken aback by what you have seen here our purpose has been achieved.
 Our goal in writing this article is not to scare you.
-Our aim is to help you approach this renovation project with accurate information and also a small dose of scepticism.
-This is because we hear heartbroken clients almost every day say that “if only” we had checked things out beforehand and done our research properly we would never have used company XYZ or product XYZ.
-Clients stuck in these circumstances often face an expensive repair bill and emotional stress that far outweighs the time it would have taken to conduct a little more research before signing up.
+Rather, our aim is to help you approach this renovation project with accurate information along with a dose of skepticism.
+This is because we hear heartbroken clients almost every day say that “if only” we had checked things out beforehand and done our research properly we would never have used company or product XYZ.
+Remember, clients stuck in these circumstances often face an expensive repair bill and emotional stress. so to sum up, taking some time to research products an companies before signing up is a great use of your time.

-An example of the emotional distress that can happen when things go wrong happened a few weeks ago.
-A distraught client in Brisbane told me that she had built a new pool at a cost of $65,000 and that within 7 weeks, the surface had growing staining issues that were so severe that she was unable to sleep.
+An example of the emotional distress that can occur when things go wrong happened in late 2018.
+A distraught client in Brisbane told me that she had built a new pool at a cost of $65,000 and that within 7 weeks, the surface had growing staining issues.
+These issues were so severe that she was unable to sleep.
 When she did sleep, she was grinding her teeth with such intensity that her husband insisted that she visit her dentist.
-After spending $4,500 to repair multiple fractures in her teeth, the dentist told her that if she did not reduce her stress in her life and stop grinding her teeth that there would be nothing more that he, or anyone else, could do for her.
+After spending $4,500 to repair multiple fractures in her teeth, the dentist told her that she needed to reduce her stress in her life and stop grinding her teeth.
+He warned her that if she didn’t that there would be nothing more that he, or anyone else, could do for her.
 It was her story that prompted me to write this article.

-Take some time to find a great pool contractor
+Take time to find a great pool contractor

-Having said all the above, there are many amazing pool contractors in the pool industry that go well beyond the legal requirements to make things right for customers if something should go wrong.
-They are people of integrity and goodwill who have a brilliant reputation and are loved by their past clients and have the respect of many within the pool industry.
-On many occasions, I have personally seen genuine and honest builders pay for our treatments out of their own money, even when the pool issues have absolutely nothing to do with them, their products or their workmanship.
-It is my hope that this article will help you connect with contractors like these who mean what they say and do the things they promise.
+Having said all the above, there are many amazing pool contractors in the pool industry.
+These contractors go well beyond the legal requirements to make things right for customers if something goes wrong.
+They are people of integrity and goodwill who have a brilliant reputation.
+They are loved by their clients and have the respect of many within the pool industry.
+On many occasions, I have seen genuine and honest builders personally pay for treatments, even when the pool issues have absolutely nothing to do with them, their products or their workmanship.
+It is my hope that this article will help you connect with contractors like these.
+They mean what they say and do the things they promise.

 We wish you the very best of luck in your pool project.